kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 **Computationally**, fitting a Bradley-Terry model is $O(nm)$ in the _number of matchups_ $n$ and _number of iterations_ $m$ needed to converge, requiring observations $O(k^2)$ in the number of items $k$.
 Unlike Elo, all the computation occurs at once.

-Bradley-Terry methods are popular in the psychological literature, as they lend themselves well to evaluation and simulation -- one can begin with fictional "ground truth" weights, run a simulated voting process, and then evalute how well the recovered weights align with the initial ground truth.
+Bradley-Terry methods are popular in the psychological literature, as they lend themselves well to evaluation and simulation -- one can begin with fictional "ground truth" weights, run a simulated voting process, and then evaluate how well the recovered weights align with the initial ground truth.

 ### Spectral Methods